 By Cyote Williams | Times Vedette

-It’s the most wonderful time of the year — not Christmas, but March Madness.
-Whether your favorite team made it or not — and if you’re an Iowan, it probably did — the 68-team tournament storms the nation each March to crown men’s and women’s champions.
+It’s the most wonderful time of the year.
+No, not Christmas, but March Madness — a paradise for college basketball fans.
+Whether your favorite team made it or not — and if you’re an Iowan, it’s likely your team did — the 68-team tournament takes the basketball world by storm at the end of March to crown both the men’s and women’s national champions.

-So kick back, watch some games, keep an eye out for an Iowan, and enjoy the madness.
+So kick back, relax, throw some games on, look for an Iowan, and enjoy the fun.

 Reach out with comments, suggestions, story ideas and more to cyote@dmcityview.com.